The Lonely Island: Style

-While the comedic influences of the group include SNL forebears such as Adam Sandler, Chris Farley, Mike Myers, Steve Martin, Mel Brooks, the Monty Python troupe and the Marx Brothers.
-The group's musical styles are most strongly inspired by hip-hop and R&B, the lyrics are commonly rooted in the assumptions of the hip hop community being contorted while applying the same level of rhyme and syllabic coordination.
-It is then supplanted by then applying self-deprecation, which is reflected in a 2011 interview conducted shortly before the release of Turtleneck and Chain.
+The comedic influences of the group include SNL forebears such as Adam Sandler, Chris Farley, Mike Myers, Steve Martin, Mel Brooks, the Monty Python troupe and the Marx Brothers.
+The group's musical styles are most strongly inspired by hip-hop and R&B; the lyrics are commonly rooted in the assumptions of the hip hop community being contorted while applying the same level of rhyme and syllabic coordination.
+The style includes heavy self-deprecation, which is reflected in a 2011 interview conducted shortly before the release of Turtleneck and Chain.
 The Lonely Island's debut Incredibad was produced with the goal in mind to make an impact on listeners just as They're All Gonna Laugh At You (1993), a musical comedy album by Adam Sandler, had heavily influenced Samberg.
 Songs by the Lonely Island rarely exceed three minutes, as brevity is very important to the troupe, who believe that is "about as much as the audience can stand."

 The group parody a variety of aspects of hip hop/rap music, by inverting the machismo of much rap music by rapping with enthusiasm about their erectile dysfunction problems ("We're Back!"), rapping in a bombastic tone about mundane subjects ("Lazy Sunday"), or diss tracks by recording a song featuring death threats in deliberately weedy voices ("We'll Kill You").
 Much rap music tends to feature inventive boasting about the speaker's wealth, power or sex appeal, and the group have regularly inverted this by creating deliberately repetitive tracks that make similar statements in an extremely literal way ("I Just Had Sex", "I'm on a Boat").
 "I'm on a Boat", created to parody the style of many rap music videos, avoids making any comment about the group's wealth besides the fact that they are, indeed, standing on a boat in the music video.
 Many of their songs, both during and after their tenure on SNL, are produced with accompanying videos.